Alex-Unnippillil/CyberSecuirtyDictionary/CONTRIBUTING.md

 2. **Submit a pull request**
    - Fork the repository and update `data.json` with your term.
    - Reference the issue in your pull request.
-   - Ensure any related documentation is updated.
+   - Update any related documentation.

 ## Pull request checklist